Welcome to Sumkoka

 • Operating difficulties.

-It feels more like drinking premium takeaway coffee during outdoor ventures.
+They are highly suitable for food delivery platforms, airport catering and hotel room services.
 A 90mm lid mostly goes with standard takeaway coffee, whereas a 98mm lid should suffice for extra-large cups.

 E. Threaded Lids